MA Comparative Literatures and CulturesFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-There are three core units, and you will take two additional optional units from the wide range available in the School of Modern Languages, or more broadly across the faculty.
+There are three core units, and you will take three additional optional units from the wide range available in the School of Modern Languages, or more broadly across the faculty.
 Following successful completion of the taught part of the programme, you will be required to complete a dissertation of 15,000 words.

 Visit our programme catalogue for full details of the structure and unit content for our MA in Comparative Literatures and Cultures.

 An upper second-class honours degree (or international equivalent) in an arts or humanities discipline, such as modern languages, English or comparative literature, linguistics, history, visual art, theatre or film.
 Non-traditional qualifications/routes may also be considered.